rajtum/Machine-Learning-Makeshift-Portfolio/Sections/II Taxonomy of Functions.md

   </em>
 </p>

-To find the optimal parameters, we can use the abbreviated function `oXG` instead of `optimize_XGB`:
+To find the optimal parameters, we can we want to use the `optimize` family and because this is an `XBGR` we also know to use the species `_XGB`, thus we find the abbreviated function `oXG` which is equivalent to `optimize_XGB`.
+However, if this was a `Random Forest Regressor` then we would know to use `oFo` or for a `Decision Tree Regressor` we would know to use `oDT` demonstrating the flexibility and intuitiveness of the system.

 > Though we know roughly know what model's optimal parameters should look like, to find the most performant model we can call the `optimize_XGB(...)` function: